zoiewong/incidentNERsystem/README.md

 # AI empowered incident reporting and learning system

 This site provides the source code of the prototype 'AI-enabled Incident Reporting and Learning System'.
-These Digital Public Goods are developed by the 'AI for Patient Safety' team led by Dr. Zoie Wong.
+These Digital Public Goods are developed by the 'AI for Patient Safety' team led by Dr. Zoie SY Wong.
 There are three phases of reporting, namely: reporting the incident, structuring free-text report, and recommending learning resources.
 Through the backend BERT model, the system can automatically capture information from unstructured, free-text incident reports and render it as structured data (Japanese text only).

 ## What's the purpose of this system?